chebfun/chebsite/support/subscribe.md

 2. Respond to the confirmation e-mail you then receive with a further blank message.

-Thanks from the Chebfun team, and gemember that you can always contact us with questions or suggestions at [help@chebfun.org][help].
+Thanks from the Chebfun team, and remember that you can always contact us with questions or suggestions at [help@chebfun.org][help].